ravennevermoreneverless/obsidian/5.8 — database/songs/we fell in love in october — girl in red ★★★½.md

 ---
-songTitle: we fell in love in october
+title: we fell in love in october — girl in red ★★★½
 artist: girl in red
 minutes: "3"
 seconds: "4"